KidPudel/android-starter-kit/Android/bluetooth.md

    ```
    <img width=540px alt="socket is id address + port" src="https://developer.android.com/static/images/guide/topics/connectivity/bluetooth/enable-bluetooth.png"/>

-android introduced single bluetooth profile RFCOMM (wireless serial port profile)
-Creates Low level socket connection between two devices

-Profile in bluetooth is a contract - definition of set of services that a device has to expose

-Required step to connecting is pairing, it’s a security step (encryption)

-The biggest difference between Bluetooth classic and BLE

-Bluetoorh LE uses primary profile, called generic attribute profile (gap) - which is organization of data in key- value store

 # Create a connection between two devices
 To create a connection between two devices, you must implement both the server-side and client-side mechanisms because: